hmm-umm/Android-LockScreenSample-DisableHomeButtonKey/README.md

 # LockScreenSample-Disable HomeButton Event
-Android LockScreenSample Using Service - Disable HomeButton Event

-LockScreenSample use Android Service.
+Android LockScreenSample Using Service - Disable HomeButton Event LockScreenSample use Android Service.
 So, Ignores HomeButton Event.

+As there are a lot questions about "how to disable home button in android?" on `Stack Overflow`, such as

+* [how to disable home button in android?][4]
+* [Android - Is It possible to disable the click of home button][5]
+* [How to disable Home and other system buttons in Android?][6]

 This Sample support UnSoft Home Key(UnVirtual Home Key) like Samsung Galaxy And Soft Home Key(Virtual Home Key) like LG G, Google Nexus.

 Test Samsung Galaxy,LG G, Nexus5